gitawego/work-note/togaf/faq.md

 <details>
 <summary>Show me</summary>

-> The Architecture Capability defines the parameters, structures, and processes that support governance of the Architecture Repository
+> The Architecture Capability defines the `parameters`, `structures`, and `processes` that support governance of the Architecture Repository

 </details>